hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 #### Holo-Decoy types:

 - Standard Holo-Decoy: Creates a simple holographic projection of the ship, distracting some enemy fire.
-- Multi-Phase Holo-Decoy: Creates multiple images of the ship at once, each moving independently to confuse targeting systems.
+- Multi Holo-Decoy: Creates multiple images of the ship at once, each moving independently to confuse targeting systems.
 - Active Holo-Decoy: Mimics firing patterns and maneuvers of the actual ship, making it more convincing.
 - Signal-Reflecting Decoy: Sends out false signals to confuse enemy sensors, leading attackers to engage imaginary threats.
 - Adaptive Holo-Cloak: Integrates with the ship's systems to blend in with backgrounds, effectively rendering it less visible to intrusions.

 ### FCRT DarkArmour (R)

-DarkArmour is a defence that FCRT's carry.
-They have very thin plates of Darkmaterial (see below) on them, only a few femtometres thick, which is why it is hard to destroy an FCRT even without a FFG.
-The attacker is required to get under the layers of plates in order to land a shot that has even a remote chance of destroying the FCRT.
+DarkArmour (see below), an FCRT defence layer plated only a few femtometers thick, make it hard to destroy an FCRT, even if not FFG protected.
+A successful attack requires shooting under the layers of plates for having even a remote chance of destroying the FCRT.

 ## Darkmaterial, Greymaterial and Lightmaterial (U)